Mining Architectural Information: A Systematic Mapping Study: Results

 \subsubsection{Tools}

 Various tools are proposed to facilitate searching, extracting, and mining architectural information, and make it more convenient for developers to fasten the development process.
 We explored the selected studies and collected the tools that support mining architectural information.
-In total, 54 tools were collected from the selected studies.
-We categorized these tools into two categories: \textit{general tools} 31.5\% (17 out of 54) and \textit{dedicated tools} 68.5\% (37 out of 54).
+In total, 56 tools were collected from the selected studies.
+We categorized these tools into two categories: \textit{general tools} 30.4\% (17 out of 56) and \textit{dedicated tools} 69.6\% (39 out of 56).

 General tools are provided to analyze, process, and mine various information, not limited to architectural information.
-For example, Stanford Parser is a general NLP tool frequently used in textual information preprocessing tasks, and Gokyer \textit{et al}. {[S66]} used Stanford Parser for analyzing the grammar of textual architecture information in Wiki.
-In Table \ref{SummarizationOfGeneralTools}, we provide the collected general tools, their descriptions, URL links, and the relevant studies in which these general tools were used.
+For example, Stanford Parser is a general NLP tool frequently used in textual information prepossessing tasks, and Gokyer \textit{et al}. {[S66]} used Stanford Parser for analyzing the grammar of textual architecture information in Wiki.
+We provide the collected general tools, their descriptions, URL links, and the relevant studies in which these general tools were used in the General Tools sheet in the Supplementary Material \citep{dataset}.